Charles Parker (detective): Character and appearance

 Sayers has masterfully shifted the focus from the individual detective to the community that surrounds him, a community that supports his job by doing their own work extremely well.
 She also implicitly broadens this vision by demonstrating that Inspector Parker, Miss Climpson, and Miss Murchison are not simply waiting around until they can be useful to Peter.
 They are actively pursuing their own vocations and doing their own work to make their community better.

 Adaptations

+In the 1931 film The Silent Passenger, Parker was played by Austin Trevor.

 Several Peter Wimsey stories were made into BBC television series in the 1970s, starring Ian Carmichael.
 In these, Parker was played by Mark Eden.

-In the 1980s three more stories (involving Harriet Vane) were made into BBC television serials.
+In the 1980s, three more stories (involving Harriet Vane) were made into BBC television serials.
 This time Wimsey was played by Edward Petherbridge and Parker was portrayed by David Quilter.

 In the BBC's radio dramatisations (also starring Ian Carmichael) Parker was voiced by Gabriel Woolf.